Independent · Republic of Ireland · 2025 regulations

 Surveys, sampling and test kits

-Management surveys, RDAS surveys for renovation, lab analysis, and when DIY test kits are appropriate.
-With typical Irish costs.
+Management surveys, RDAS surveys for renovation, lab analysis, when DIY test kits are appropriate, and what affects the cost.

 Testing guide - Costs & grants